sicongzhao/Emotional-Status-with-Wearable-Data/README.md

 ![Feature-importance-of-new-user-model](./4-Results/plots/Feature-importance-of-new-user-model.png)

 As we can see, there are 14 engineered features (4 from step features, 10 from heart rate features) among top 30 important features.
 That explained why using fitbit alone, we can also achieve a relative good prediction performance for current users.

+<h2 id="conclusion">8.Conclusions</h2>

+**1. In general, the data (wearable data, psychological data, health metrics and demographic data) would help the prediction of emotional states for both current users and new users.**As mentioned above, for positive/negative emotion prediction, the use of additional data helps improve the F1 scores by 0.119 and 0.104 for current users and new users respectively.
+For relative valence prediction, the use of additional data helps improve the F1 scores by 0.109 and 0.086 for current users and new users respectively.

+**2.** **Psychological features and age have a significant correlation on absolute level of valence.
+While wearable data reflects relative valence, especially heart rate related features**
+Psychological features are one time measurements, they are highly correlated with the base level of emotional states for each subject.
+Therefore, when predicting the absolute level of valence, the positive/negative emotion, their influence is significant.
+In contrast, the relative valence is generated by comparing valence score with its mean within each subject.
+In this case, the influence of one time measurements are being cancelled out by the subtraction.
+Instead, Fitbit data stands out as it capture the regulatory activity and the change of activity, which are correlated to the fluctuation of emotional states.

+**3.** **It is hard to predict emotional states for a new user.
+The pattern we have learnt from current users could actually harm the prediction for new users.**
+In both cases, prediction for positive/negative emotion and prediction for relative valence, the precision of prediction for new users are worse than random guesses.
+This means the knowledge we extracted from current users could not be applied to new users.
+An possible explanation for this observation is that emotional characteristics differ by person, and it is hard to find common patterns with respect to emotional states.
+This explanation could also be backed up by figure 5, in which we have shown the widespread histogram of the mean and standard deviation of positive score and negative score, indicating the variability of emotional traits by person.